ENCCS/julia-for-hpc/content/development.rst

 .. exercise:: Creating a new environment

-   In preparation for the next section on data science techniques in Julia, create a new environment named `datascience`, activate it and install the following packages:
+   In preparation for the next section on data science techniques in Julia, create a new environment named `datascience` in a new directory, activate it and install the following packages:

    - `DataFrames <https://github.com/JuliaData/DataFrames.jl>`_
    - `PalmerPenguins <https://github.com/devmotion/PalmerPenguins.jl>`_